ForestAdmin/agent-nodejs/docs/connectors/custom/query-translation/capabilities.md

 - List and count records
 - Understand `And` nodes in condition trees
 - Understand `Or` nodes in conditions trees
-- Understand the `equal` operator on primary and foreign keys
+- Understand the `equal` operator on primary keys
 - Understand paging (`skip`, `limit`)

 {% hint style="warning" %}